Billyzhang1229/KCL-Slides-Downloader/README.md

 # KCL Slides Downloader
 This is a simple downloader to download kcl course slides

 !!!
-SOME SLIDES CAN NOT BE DOWNLOADED USING THIS SCRIPT !!!
+SOME SLIDES CANNOT BE DOWNLOADED USING THIS SCRIPT !!!